GDTarot/letter/README.md

 I have worked with adult learners, college students at ages 18 to at least 80, nearly every semester for many years.
 I know that the best thing I can do is listen, help them figure out what to do next, remove any obstacles, then get out of the way and let them do their thing.
 I teach writing for the most part, but it's true in any discipline.
 And here I am congratulating myself that--I think!--this approach was the best possible training for a project manager role.

-As you will see, while I am a seasoned professional in other fields, and relatively new to project management.
+As you will see, I am a seasoned professional in other fields, and relatively new to project management.
 My firm belief is that my skill set would be of great value to Chromatic, given our shared values and my communication and management skills.

 Thank you for taking the time to consider my application--I hope we can discuss it further.
 I think I would make a great <i>Chromatician</i>!